Petrol, Diesel Prices Remain Unchanged Across Metro Cities: Check Rates

-Petrol, Diesel Prices Today: Fuel prices remained steady for 31st day in a row across the metro cities on Sunday, January 2, 2022.
+Petrol, Diesel Prices Today: Fuel prices remained steady for the 32nd day in a row across the metro cities on Monday, January 3, 2022.
 Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent from the midnight of December 1, 2021.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.

 A litre of petrol now costs Rs 95.41 in Delhi, while diesel rates stand at Rs 86.67 per litre.
 In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.
 Among the metro cities, fuel rates are still the highest in Mumbai.